 We continued with three juices a day and removing medications as logically as we could with constant monitoring of the blood pressure and swelling.
 Every single day we watched him heal a little more.
 He soon started using a cane instead of the walker, except for longer distances while still building muscle.
 And although stubborn, he did push himself to exercise!

 It wasn’t long before he was even able to start juicing himself.

 With the Prednisone and the water pill down to 10mg, his energy up, and walking better, he was ready to go home.

 Before he visited and our juicing treatment started to work, his health had no indication of getting him through the next year.
-Before he left California, I reminded him that he’s going to need to get some new hobbies since he was obviously going to be here a while longer.
+Before he left California, I reminded him that he was going to need to get some new hobbies since he was obviously going to be here a while longer.

-Shortly after he arrived home to Vashon Island, WA he was back at the doctors taking various organ and blood tests.
+Shortly after he arrived home to Vashon Island, WA he was back at the doctor taking various organ and blood tests.
 A few weeks later the results of his blood tests came back.
 This was what we had been waiting for… the proof!
 And we had it: other than being slightly high in potassium, with nothing to be concerned about, his results indicated much improvement as his levels were all stabilized.

 His primary care physician was dumbstruck and the nurses had never witnessed anything like it.
-They told him they were accustomed to witnessing older people come in with problems similar to my fathers and never getting better.
+They told him they were accustomed to witnessing older people come in with problems similar to my father’s and never getting better.

 They felt as though they were witnessing a miracle.